sardana-org/sardana/doc/source/devel/howto_controllers/howto_pseudomotorcontroller.rst

         * 'Type'

-     The 'Default Value' property is optional.
+     The 'DefaultValue' property is optional.

    * <value> is the corresponding value of the property.
 The 'Description' can contain any text value.
-     The 'Type' must be one of available Tango_ property data types and 'Default Value' must be a string containing a valid value for the corresponding 'Type' value.
+     The 'Type' must be one of available Tango_ property data types and 'DefaultValue' must be a string containing a valid value for the corresponding 'Type' value.